FrankReh/go-clang/README.md

 Usage hasn't changed drastically.
 Some return types have changed so that some Dispose calls could be done away with.
 Some return error values have been changed to be more go idiomatic.
-In at least one case, a routine's return values are swapped so the error result is second.
+In at least one case, a routine's return values were swapped so the error result is second.

 As before, an example on how to use the AST visitor of the Clang API can be found in [/cmd/go-clang-dump/main.go](/cmd/go-clang-dump/main.go)